 International Innovation Grants are hypothesis-driven research grants that fund a specific research project that may result in the discovery of new knowledge about how to advance cancer control in a low- or middle-income setting.
 It is anticipated that novel approaches and clinical designs proposed for this grant may differ from what would be considered standard practice within high-income settings.
 Grantee Organizations and Principal Investigators will be expected to share and disseminate the knowledge gained during their research project.

-The 2015 International Innovation Grant application cycle opens on July 1, 2014 and Letters of Intent (LOI) are due July 31, 2014.
-Invited full applications are due October 6, 2014 Please read the 2015 Request for Proposals (RFP) for eligibility criteria and instructions for completing an application in Easygrants.
+The 2015 International Innovation Grant application cycle opened on July 1, 2014, and the Letters of Intent (LOI) submissions are now closed out.
+Invited full applications are due October 9, 2014 Please read the 2015 Request for Proposals (RFP) for eligibility criteria and instructions for completing an application in Easygrants.

 Templates Needed for Application: